I started a business with my stay-home mum. It's made me see and value her differently

 So I didn't pay attention to the small, throwaway comments Mum made now and then.

-Her eyes would light up as she told me how she used to work long hours and still had the energy to party late into the night.
+Her eyes would light up as she told me how she used to work long hours as an admin worker at a factory and still had the energy to party late into the night.
 Her smile would brighten when she talked about spending entire afternoons chasing butterflies back in Malaysia.

 A special note of pride would enter her voice whenever she described being the "wildest one" in her family, the one who would climb trees, run barefoot and talk back to her elders.